If you are wondering how to market group fitness classes, you are on the right path toward success.

 Look at the area you will be working in, are there lots of businesses nearby?
 Are there affluent people there that look like they wouldn’t mind paying an additional fee to come to your classes?

-Once you are happy that these members exist, you need to scout out busy times of the gym where there are free slots available in the timetable.
+Once you are happy that these members exist, you need to scout out busy times of the gym when there are free slots available in the timetable.

 I hope you have enjoyed today’s article and have some good points to take away with you and try out.